Ceremony: Saturday, May 12, 2018, 3:00 p.m.,

 Skolos and Wedell have authored two books: Type, Image, Message, and Graphic Design Process.

 Their work has received numerous awards including gold, silver, and bronze prizes in the Warsaw, Lahti, and Toyama Poster Biennials and Triennials.
 They have been widely published and exhibited, with posters included in the graphic design collections of the Museum of Modern Art, Metropolitan Museum of Art, the Cooper Hewitt Smithsonian Design Museum, the Library of Congress, the Victoria and Albert Museum, the Israel Museum, and the Museum für Gestaltung.
 Skolos is an elected member of the Alliance Graphique Internationale and a Boston AIGA Fellow.
 They have both been awarded the AIGA Medal.
-Skolos and Wedell both teach graphic design at the Rhode Island School of Design and consider teaching to be as vital as practice.
+Nancy is a former dean of architecture and design at Rhode Island School of Design (RISD).
+Skolos and Wedell both teach graphic design at RISD and consider teaching to be as vital as practice.
+They are in the midst of renovating a house built by the modernist designer, Ira Rakatansky, which has significance in the architectural history of Providence.

 We must know you are coming!